missionpinball/mpf-docs/mechs/lights/flashers.rst

 Hardware
 --------

-#89 bulbs are commonly used as flashers in pinball machines.
+#89 and #906 bulbs are commonly used as flashers in pinball machines.
 Those are rated at 13V but typically driven at higher voltages for only a very short amount of time.
 Turning them on permanently will burn quickly in most machines.